 The Enrolment Agreement is a requirement specified by the Ministry of Advanced Education.
-The Agreement clarifies what rights and responsibilities are as a student and what students can expect from the University throughout their studies.
+The Agreement clarifies the rights and responsibilities of students and what students can expect from the University throughout their studies.
 All students are required to review, agree to, and digitally sign the terms and conditions specified in the UCW Enrolment Agreement in order to be eligible to register in courses.
 (Refer also to Policy 9014 Student Rights & Responsibilities.)

-The Recruitment Advisor sends each new student a copy of the Agreement via email for electronic "signature", then it is returned to the University Registrar to become part of the student's permanent record.
+The Registrar's Office sends each new student a copy of the Agreement via email for electronic "signature".
+Once the Enrolment Agreement signature is submitted electronically by the student, it becomes part of the student's permanent record.
 Students further agree to abide by the terms and conditions of the agreement each new term by logging into and accepting the conditions as noted in the UCW learning platform.